PureStorage-OpenConnect/Oracle-on-Kubernetes-with-Portworx/README.md

 ## Getting Started

-1. Install Portworx into Kubernetes Cluster
+1. Install Portworx into your Kubernetes Cluster
 1. Pull this Repo
 1. Vist my Blog and read relevant Oracle on Kubernetes posts